abdejohan/u09-react-weather-app/README.md

 ### Installing

-If you are interested in running the appliapplication locally then make sure all required dependecies are installed by, from the project root folder, type:
+If you are interested in running the application locally then make sure all required dependecies are installed by, from the project root folder, type:

 ```